About Us |

 8.2 Can I Sponsor My Spouse If I Am Living Outside Canada?

 Absolutely!
 If you’re a Canadian citizen, you can sponsor your spouse even if you’re outside Canada.
 But, you must show that you plan to return to Canada once your spouse gets their permanent residency.
 Permanent residents need to be in Canada when they sponsor their spouse.
-As Pahl & Associates are based in the UK and registered with CICC we have helped hundreds of clients who reside in the UK.
-We have specialised in Canada Family Class applications for the past 20 years for clients based outside Canada.
+Pahl & Associates are UK-based and CICC-registered consultants with over 20 years of experience assisting clients with Canada Family Class applications..
 Feel free to check out our Google Reviews to appreciate our past clients experience.

-8.3 What Happens If My Canada Spouse Visa Application Is Denied?
+8.3 What to Do If Your Application Is Refused

 Facing a denial for your permanent residence application can be frustrating, especially if you’ve already left Canada.
 However, there are steps you can take to address the situation effectively.